What models are supported on Cloud TPU? A list of supported models can be found here: Official supported models.

-Can I train a generative adversarial network (GAN) with a TPU?
+Can I train a generative adversarial network (GAN) with Compute Engine?

 One potential workaround is to always compute the sum of losses for both the

-generate and discriminator, but multiply these losses them by two input tensors
+generator and discriminator, but multiply these losses by two input tensors:

 d_w.
 In batches where the generator should be trained, you can pass

 d_w=0.0, and vice-versa for batches where the discriminator

 Can I train a multi-task learning model with Compute Engine?

 If the tasks can be represented as one large graph with an aggregate loss function, then no special support is needed for multi-task learning.
 However, the TPU execution engine currently only supports a single execution graph.
 Therefore, it is not possible to quickly alternate between multiple execution graphs which share variables but have different structure.
 Changing execution graphs requires re-running the graph compilation step, which can take 30 seconds or more.

 No, eager mode uses a new dynamic execution engine, while Compute Engine uses XLA, which performs static compilation of the execution graph.